Oshgnacknak/ganim/README.md

 we calculate net-gravity between all the particles.
 This also, on average, keeps then evenly spread out around the center of the screen (their combined center of mass).

+As an addition to the animation above, particles now have mass making the simulation a bit more diverse.